 A North Georgia candy roaster squash is one of the recent strange and unusual items I acquired from my local farm.
 My kitty helped model the squash (no I don’t usually let him on the counter), so that you can get a sense of it’s large size.
 After taking the photos it occurred to me that I have a rather large, part Maine Coon cat, so objects may be larger than they appear!
-The squash was new to me so I read up on this rather large tubular thing and found out some pretty interesting stuff.
-I complied some facts for you and tried to keep them short and sweet, so if you are also faced with the dilemma of “what do I do with this thing?!” you’ll have some answers.
+The squash was new to me so I read up on this rather large, tubular thing and found out some pretty interesting stuff.
+I compiled some facts for you and tried to keep them short and sweet, so if you are also faced with the dilemma of “what do I do with this thing?!” you’ll have some answers.

 North Georgia Candy Roaster – Cucurbia Maxima

 Rare heirloom variety.
 Originally cultivated by the Cherokee Indians in the Appalachian Mountains of the southeastern portion of the United States.
 It is still most often grown in parts of northern Georgia, North Carolina, and Tennessee.
 Like many of the winter squashes enjoyed in America, this one continues to be cultivated because of seeds provided by Native Americans.
 The North Georgia Candy Roaster Squash is part of a group of candy roaster squashes that were all cultivated by the Cherokee and vary in shape from oblong to round.

 Substitute in recipes that use winter squash or sweet potato.
 This squash can be fried, baked, or roasted.
 Make into a purée and use like you would puréed pumpkin in breads, pies, or pasta dishes.
 It’s also a delicious addition to soups, stews, or casseroles.
 Pairs well with flavors like chipotle, chili, cinnamon, nutmeg, and curry.

 To Prep For Cooking: